Moquo/EasyBonsai/README.md

 ## Installing

-Download and Compile :D (This project should work for linux too but I'm not too sure about that because of the cppconlib library)
+Download and Compile :D (This project should work for linux too after removing the cppconlib-library)

 ### Getting Started